Charlie Shackleton

-Charlie Shackleton (formerly Charlie Lyne, born 15 August 1991) is a British filmmaker, multimedia artist, and film critic.
-He has made several films, including Beyond Clueless, Fear Itself and the 2016 protest film Paint Drying as well as the multimedia performance piece As Mine Exactly.
+Charlie Shackleton (formerly Charlie Lyne; born 15 August 1991) is a British filmmaker, multimedia artist, and film critic.
+He has made several films, including Beyond Clueless, Fear Itself, and the 2023 protest film Paint Drying, as well as the multimedia performance piece As Mine Exactly.

 Early life

-Charlie Shackleton was born in 15 August 1991 at St Mary's Hospital in London, raised by his mother, Jane Shackleton.
-He details in his film As Mine Exactly how their relationship evolved after she developed epilepsy when he was a child.
-Shackleton at the time videotaped several of her seizures at the request of her medical team.
+Charlie Shackleton was born on 15 August 1991, at St Mary's Hospital in London, raised by his mother, Jane Shackleton.
+He details in his piece As Mine Exactly how their relationship evolved after she developed epilepsy when he was a child.
+At the time, Shackleton videotaped several of her seizures at the request of her medical team.

 Career

 Shackleton established the movie blog Ultra Culture in 2008, at the age of 16.
 In 2010, Shackleton joined the BBC programme Film 2010, after being approached by host Claudia Winkleman on Twitter.
 Shackleton left the show after one season.
 He continues to write film criticism as a regular contributor to Sight & Sound.

 His debut film Beyond Clueless premiered at SXSW in 2014.
 The film, an essayistic exploration of nineties teen movies narrated by Fairuza Balk, was crowdfunded through Kickstarter.
 His second, Fear Itself, debuted on the BBC iPlayer in October 2015.
 Like his debut, it utilised existing film footage and original narration, this time exploring the horror genre.

-In 2016, Shackleton again took to Kickstarter to crowdfund a 607-minute film of white paint drying on a brick wall to be submitted to the British Board of Film Classification in a protest against censorship and mandatory classification for films released in the UK.
+In 2016, Shackleton again took to Kickstarter to crowdfund Paint Drying, a 607-minute film of white paint drying on a brick wall to be submitted to the British Board of Film Classification in a protest against censorship and mandatory classification for films released in the UK.
 On 26 January 2016, Paint Drying was given a U rating for 'no material likely to offend or harm'.
 In 2018 he founded the production company LOOP with filmmakers Antony Ing and Catherine Bray.
-The same year they offered three ‘no-strings-attached’ filmmaker grants of £5,000, which were awarded to Jamie Janković, Grace Lee, and John Ogunmuyiwa.
+The same year they offered three 'no-strings-attached' filmmaker grants of £5,000, which were awarded to Jamie Janković, Grace Lee, and John Ogunmuyiwa.
 Loop will not retain any copyright or ownership of the films.